Blog · Analysis · Last reviewed June 23, 2026

 The technical standards make the shift visible.

-1EdTech's Caliper Analytics standard is designed so learning systems can capture and exchange activity data from digital resources.
-Its public materials describe uses such as measuring learning activity, supporting early-warning systems, establishing predictive measures, and personalizing curriculum based on student patterns.
-Caliper profiles cover activities such as assessment, grading, forum activity, media use, reading, search, survey, tool launch, and feedback.
+1EdTech's Caliper Analytics standard is designed so learning systems can capture and exchange activity data from digital resources and learning tools.
+Its specification describes a structured vocabulary for collecting learning and usage data so information can be presented to students, instructors, advisers, and administrators.
+Caliper profiles cover activities such as assessment, grading, forum activity, media use, reading, search, survey, tool use, and feedback.

 Ed-Fi's K-12 data standards add the administrative side of the same world.
 The Ed-Fi Alliance says its standards are meant to help the K-12 community use data as a strategic asset to improve educational outcomes.
-Active versions of the standard support multiple school years, and the model exists so student-level information can move across school data systems in a common structure.
+The model exists so student-level information can move across school data systems in a common structure: attendance, grades, courses, assessments, programs, staff, and other operational records.

 Taken separately, each standard looks practical: make products interoperate, reduce custom integrations, help educators see what is happening, and avoid brittle spreadsheets.
 Taken together, they show the event-streaming of education.
+Interoperability is not surveillance by itself, but it lowers the cost of moving traces into new contexts.
 Learning becomes not only a human process but a distributed data supply chain.

 Why Schools Want It